cbw1243/endoSwitch/README.md

 The function can replicate the regression results of the *movestay* command in STATA, though minor difference could occur due to differences in the optimization methods.

+# Package installation
 To install the package, run the following codes in R:

 install.packages("devtools") # Run this if the devtools package is not installed.
 devtools::install_github("cbw1243/endoSwitch")

+# Note
-Regular changes are being made to improve on the package.
-Please use the most recent version of the package.
-Install again before using it.
+The package is still under development.
+I am making regular changes to the package for performance improvement.
+Please use the most recent version of the package. **Install again before using it**.

-Any feedback is welcome.
+If there is anything wrong, shoot me an email.

 Contact: Bowen Chen, PhD (bwchen@illinois.edu)